jpboudreault/acme-retail-sample/README.md

 website.
 When AppDirect's opportunity came by, I decided to use it as a base.
 This proved challenging for a couple of reasons, one of them being my familiarity with the new way of configuring things.

 The vision was to have some data visible only when the user had a particular subscription level.
-Changes could have been seen live.
-Unfortunately, I did not get the time to finish it up to this point.
+This behavior can be observed when logged as a FREE or PREMIUM subscriber.

 I decided to leave some sections of the app unsecured by design to always display AppDirect's integration.
 Some sections do require to be logged in.